GRE vs GMAT: Which One to Take in 2025?

 In conclusion

 That concludes our exploration of the differences between the GRE and GMAT.
 As you’ve seen there are pros and cons to both tests and your choice really depends on your goals.
 No pressure, but if you don’t make the right decision it’s probably not the end of the world.
 Don’t panic or anything!
 However, if you do your research and consider all of your options, you can make an informed decision that best suits your needs.
 What’s the takeaway here?
 If you want to get into grad school don’t be a slacker; do your homework.
-So don’t stand around scratching your head trying to decide which test is right for you — why not sign up for a free admissions consultation with someone who knows what they’re talking about?
-Who knows, maybe they’ll even have a good reason why taking both tests is a good idea [wink].
+So don’t stand around scratching your head trying to decide which test is right for you — why not sign up for a free admissions consultation with someone who knows what they’re talking about? .When you’re ready to polish your MBA application essays, check out this specialized editing service designed to help you stand out.

 With a Master’s from McGill University and a Ph.D. from New York University, Philippe Barr is the founder of The Admit Lab.
 As a tenure-track professor, Philippe spent a decade teaching and serving on several graduate admission committees at UNC-Chapel Hill before turning to full-time consulting.
 With more than seven years of experience as a graduate school admissions consultant, Philippe has stewarded the candidate journey across multiple master’s and Ph.D. programs and helped hundreds of students get admitted to top-tier graduate programs all over the world.